C4uTi0N/CSharp/README.md

-My collection of C# projects fro 3D Programming on SDU
+My collection of C# projects for 3D Programming on SDU

 Peter Thue Frandsen